OCamlverse/ocamlverse.github.io/content/windows_support.md

 # Windows Support

-Historically, OCaml lived in the Unix and Linux ecosystem.
+Historically, OCaml has lived in the Unix and Linux ecosystems.
 However, OCaml has recently obtained relatively good Windows support, with several good options available.
 Windows has truly become a viable platform for OCaml development.